 This advice came from a dear friend of mine and a mom of two lovely boys.
 During my baby shower, she told me to always eat before you feed your baby.
 I followed this religiously and it helped.
 With a full tummy, I had more tolerance to cries and tantrums that my daughter displayed while feeding.
 Hungry mom and baby are not a good combination at all.
 It just leads to chaos.

 This is one of the best things I have heard and has helped me.
 It took me some time though to practice, but it worked wonders.
 I read an article in which they had interviewed JO Frost (Super Nanny) on handling tantrums.
 There she mentioned that, one needs to get detach from a situation.
 Once you get detached, there are no emotions present and the result is you get practical in your approach.
 I tried apply this concept and it worked.
 Now when there is a crying spell or tantrums displayed.
 I just ask myself these questions: Is she hungry, has she soiled her diaper, does she want a toy, is she annoyed etc. Once I get answers to these questions, I handle a situation more efficiently and be assertive instead of just blindly shouting back.

 Trust your mom instincts

-These were my experiences that has shaped me into a Mom that I am today.
+These were my experiences that have shaped me into a Mom that I am today.
 I am not perfect, but still I do my best.
 Each and every moment spent with my daughter is a memorable experience and I cherish it.
-What do you Moms out there have learnt from your first year of motherhood?
+What do you Moms out there have learned from your first year of motherhood?
 Would love to know.

 © 2014 EasyBabyMeals.
 All the content is copyright protected.
 Do not use without prior permission.
 Strict Legal Action will be taken against Plagiarism.